Environmental Management

 • * Depreciation costs are not included.
 Expenses for multiple purposes are proportionately distributed.

-• * Scope of calculation: JTEKT Japan (including a part of group companies working at JTEKT sites)
+• * Scope of calculation: JTEKT JAPAN (including a part of group companies working at JTEKT sites)

-• * Tallying period: FY2022 (April 2022 to March 2023)
+• * Tallying period: FY2024 (April 2024 to March 2025)

 Global Environmental Management

-We are working to further enhance our environmental management for 17 group companies in Japan, and 31 overseas group companies.
+We are working to further enhance our environmental management for 16 group companies in Japan, and 31 overseas group companies.

 Europe